greenday12138/RLAV_in_Carla_Gym/macad_gym/src/macad_gym/carla/README.md

 **NOTE:**
->This directory is part of [carla-simulator/carla/PythonAPI (0.9.x)](https://github.com/carla-simulator/carla/tree/master/PythonAPI) and should be kept in sync as frequently as possible without breaking any functionality in this repo (The implementations of some agents have been changed to satisfy repo's functionality.)
+>This directory is part of [carla-simulator/carla/PythonAPI (0.9.x)](https://github.com/carla-simulator/carla/tree/master/PythonAPI) and should be kept in sync as frequently as possible without breaking any functionality in this repo